mcbasken/umn-senior-design/docs/chapter5/index.md

-# Chapter 5: FPGA Design & Applications
+# Chapter 5: FPGA and Embedded Systems

-## Introduction
+## <h2 id="intro">Introduction</h2>
-Field-Programmable Gate Arrays (**FPGAs**) are powerful reconfigurable digital devices used in a wide range of applications, from embedded systems to AI accelerators.
-Understanding FPGA design flow, architecture, and constraints is crucial for implementing high-performance digital circuits.
+Field Programmable Gate Arrays (FPGAs) and embedded systems are critical components in modern digital design.
+FPGAs provide flexibility and reconfigurability, making them ideal for prototyping and high-performance applications, while embedded systems integrate software and hardware to create efficient computing solutions.

-This chapter provides an in-depth understanding of:
+This chapter explores:
-- **FPGA vs. ASIC Design**, exploring trade-offs in cost, performance, and flexibility.
-- **FPGA Design Flow**, from synthesis to bitstream generation.
-- **Embedded Systems in FPGA**, integrating processors and peripherals.
-- **Timing Constraints and Power Optimization**, ensuring efficient and reliable FPGA implementation.

-### Topics Covered:
-- **Introduction to FPGA Architecture**
-  - FPGA Fabric and Configurable Logic Blocks (CLBs)
-  - Look-Up Tables (LUTs) and Routing Resources
-  - FPGA vs. ASIC: Pros and Cons
-- **FPGA Design Flow**
-  - High-Level Synthesis (HLS) vs. RTL Design
-  - Synthesis, Place & Route, and Bitstream Generation
-  - FPGA Programming and Configuration
-- **FPGA Constraints and Optimization**
-  - Clock Constraints and Timing Closure
-  - Setup and Hold Time Considerations
+- The **architecture and functionality of FPGAs**.
-  - Power Optimization Techniques
-- **Embedded Systems and Hardware Acceleration**
+- The differences between **FPGAs and ASICs**.
-  - Integrating Soft Processors (MicroBlaze, Nios II)
-  - Interfacing with Peripherals (UART, SPI, I2C)
+- The **design flow for FPGA development**, including synthesis, placement, and routing.
-  - AI and Machine Learning Acceleration in FPGA
+- **Embedded processors** and their applications in digital systems.

-### Learning Objectives:
 By the end of this chapter, you will:
+- Understand the **fundamental architecture of FPGAs**.
-- **Understand FPGA architecture** and how it differs from ASIC design.
+- Compare the **trade-offs between FPGA and ASIC designs**.
-- **Implement digital circuits** in FPGAs using Verilog.
+- Develop a **basic FPGA project** using Verilog.
-- **Use synthesis tools** to generate and configure FPGA bitstreams.
-- **Optimize power and performance** using FPGA constraints.
-- **Integrate embedded processors** and peripherals into FPGA designs.
+- Implement **embedded processing solutions** in digital circuits.

-This chapter sets the stage for **Verification & Advanced Topics**, covered in the final chapter.
+This chapter builds the foundation for **digital verification, debugging, and optimization**, covered in Chapter 6.

+---

+## <h3 id="topics">Topics Covered</h3>
+- **FPGA Architecture and Design Flow**
+  - Look-Up Tables (LUTs), Flip-Flops, and Interconnects
+  - Configurable Logic Blocks (CLBs)
+  - FPGA vs. ASIC: Trade-offs and Use Cases
+  - FPGA Programming and Bitstream Generation
+  - FPGA Synthesis, Placement, and Routing

+- **Embedded Processors and System-on-Chip (SoC)**
+  - Introduction to Embedded Processors in FPGAs
+  - ARM Cortex, RISC-V, and Soft-Core Processors
+  - FPGA-Based Embedded Systems and Real-Time Processing
+  - Memory Hierarchy and Peripherals in Embedded Systems
+  - Power Consumption and Performance Considerations

+- **Interfacing and Communication Protocols**
+  - I/O Blocks and GPIO Configuration
+  - Serial Communication Protocols (UART, SPI, I2C)
+  - Parallel Interfaces and High-Speed Communication
+  - Interfacing with External Memories (SRAM, DRAM, Flash)

+---

+## <h3 id="learningobjectives">Learning Objectives</h3>
+By the end of this chapter, you will be able to:
+- **Understand FPGA architecture**, including logic elements, interconnects, and memory.
+- **Compare FPGAs and ASICs**, identifying strengths and weaknesses in different applications.
+- **Design, synthesize, and program an FPGA-based project** using Verilog.
+- **Implement embedded processing solutions** using FPGA-based soft-core processors.
+- **Utilize common communication protocols** for interfacing external components with FPGAs.